-As discussed above, bottom trawl survey information from the GOA surveys is presented for consideration.
+As discussed above, bottom trawl survey information from the GOA surveys is presented for consideration, but is not recommended for Tier 5 harvest specifications.
 The 2019 survey estimated a GOA Atka mackerel biomass of 570 t from the Shumagin area.
 This represents 68% of the Gulf-wide Atka mackerel biomass estimate of 837 t, the lowest estimate in the time series.
 The Shumagin area biomass was essentially based on 8 fish caught off Davidson Bank.
 The survey data are not corroborated by the fishery data.
-Fishery catches of GOA Atka mackerel as of October 19, 2019 are 1,181 t.
-Bycatch of Atka mackerel in the GOA fisheries has been relatively stable ranging from 1,100 to 1,600 t since 2010.
-Fishery catches in the Shumagin area have been 501, 720, and
+Fishery catches of GOA Atka mackerel in 2019 were 1,254 t.
+The 2021 survey biomass in the GOA is estimated at 24,411 t, of which nearly 100% was caught in the Shumagin area.
+The 2021 Shumagin and GOA CVs are 97%.

-702 t in 2017, 2018, and 2019 (as of 10/19/19), respectively.
-The TACs over this time period have been 2,000-3,000 t, thus the GOA Atka mackerel catch data are thought to represent true bycatch levels in other directed fisheries.
-Given the extreme variance associated with the previous GOA survey biomass estimates and the most recent lowest biomass estimate, the surveys do not provide reliable estimates for determination of OFL and maximum permissible ABC.
+Bycatch of Atka mackerel in the GOA fisheries has been relatively stable ranging from 600 t to 1,100 since 2015.
+Fishery catches in the Shumagin area have been 720, 702, and 401 t in 2019, 2020, and 2021 (as of 11/14/21), respectively.
+The TACs over this time period have been set at 3,000 t, thus the GOA Atka mackerel catch data are thought to represent true bycatch levels in other directed fisheries.
+Given the extreme variances associated with GOA survey biomass estimates and the recent lowest biomass estimate from the 2019 survey, the bottom trawl surveys do not provide reliable estimates for determination of OFL and maximum permissible ABC.